 4. Are you supposed to eat the fondant or pull it off your cake?

 There are no rules of etiquette when it comes to eating fondant on a cake.
 Many people choose to pull the fondant off because it’s so sweet, while others enjoy the flavor and find it a nice addition to the cake.
 But don’t worry if you don’t enjoy fondant because under the thin layer of fondant you will also find a luscious layer of buttercream or ganache.

 5. Can I make my own fondant?

 Yes!
-Homemade fondant is fun and easy to make, just get ready to get messy!
-Jessica Harris demonstrates the step-by-step process of making homemade marshmallow fondant in her Craftsy class Clean & Simple Cake Design, but she also shares the free recipe right here on Craftsy!
+Homemade fondant is fun and easy to make — just get ready to get messy!
+Jessica Harris demonstrates the step-by-step process of making homemade marshmallow fondant in her Craftsy class Clean & Simple Cake Design, and you can also get a free marshmallow fondant recipe right here.